+Geophysical Research Abstracts, Vol. 9, 08579, 2007

+SRef-ID: 1607-7962/gra/EGU2007-A-08579

-Geophysical Research Abstracts, Vol. 8, 02894, 2006 SRef-ID: 1607-7962/gra/EGU06-A-02894 © European Geosciences Union 2006
+© European Geosciences Union 2007

-Softening of the lithospheric mantle by asthenospheric melt percolation and the continental extension/oceanic spreading transition
+Percolation of lithospheric mantle by asthenospheric melt and its influence on continental breakup

-G. Corti (1), G. Ranalli (2) and G.B.
-Piccardo (3)

-(1) CNR, Istituto di Geoscienze e Georisorse, Italy (cortigi@geo.unifi.it / Tel. +39 055 2757528), (2) Department of Earth Sciences and Ottawa-Carleton Geoscience Centre, Carleton University, Canada, (3) Dipartimento per lo Studio del Territorio e delle sue Risorse (DIPTERIS), Università di Genova, Italy
+- G. Corti (1), G. Ranalli (2), G.B.
+Piccardo (3), P. Manetti (1) - (1) Istituto di Geoscienze e Georisorse (IGG), Consiglio Nazionale delle Ricerche (CNR)- Italy - (2) Department of Earth Sciences and Ottawa-Carleton Geoscience Centre, Carleton University Canada - (3) Dipartimento per lo Studio del Territorio e delle sue Risorse (DIPTERIS), Università di Genova Italy

-Western Alpine - Northern Apennine ophiolitic peridotites derive from the mantle section of the oceanic lithosphere of the Ligurian Tethys, separating the European and African (Adria) plates during Late Jurassic - Cretaceous times.
-They represent portions of subcontinental lithospheric mantle, which underwent progressive exhumation related to lithospheric extension and thinning of the Europe-Adria lithosphere, and were exposed at the sea-floor of the Mesozoic Ligurian Tethys.
+The thermo-mechanical process of continental break-up and the transition to oceanic spreading represent some of the most important aspects of plate tectonics.
+Yet, the mechanics and evolution of continental rifting and the dynamics by which distributed continental deformation is progressively focused at oceanic spreading centres remain unclear.
+In this work we present integration of field and modelling data on the Western Alpine - Northern Apennine ophiolitic peridotites that provide insights into the opening of the Ligurian Tethys, separating the Europe and Adria plates during Late Jurassic - Cretaceous times.
+These peridotites represent portions of subcontinental lithospheric mantle, which underwent progressive exhumation related to lithospheric extension and thinning of the Europe-Adria lithosphere, and were exposed at the seafloor of the Mesozoic Ligurian Tethys.

-Recent investigations on these peridotites evidence that, when residing in the mantle lithosphere, they were diffusely percolated by melts generated by decompressional melting of the asthenosphere which was adiabatically upwelling in response to lithospheric extension and thinning.
-These studies evidence that melt percolation was active in the mantle lithosphere from the top of the molten asthenosphere, under spinel-(or garnet-) facies conditions, to shallow levels, at plagioclase-facies conditions, where conductive heat loss caused incipient interstitial crystallization of melts.
+Field work evidences that, when residing in the mantle lithosphere, these peridotites were diffusely percolated by melts generated by decompressional melting of the asthenosphere which was adiabatically upwelling in response to lithospheric extension and thinning.
+Melt percolation was active in the mantle lithosphere from the top of the molten asthenosphere, under spinel- (or garnet-) facies conditions, to shallow levels, at plagioclase-facies conditions, where conductive heat loss caused incipient interstitial crystallization of melts.
 Peridotites experienced significant structural-compositional modifications by melt interaction, whereas temperatures in the whole percolated mantle lithosphere were higher than liquidus temperatures of anhydrous basaltic melts, to allow porous flow melt migration, and significantly higher than typical lithospheric temperatures.

 Accordingly, melt percolation was accompanied by significant heating of the subcontinental mantle to asthenospheric conditions, which resulted in the thermo-chemical erosion ("asthenospherisation") of the mantle lithosphere.
 Distribution and abundance of these "modified" peridotites within the ophiolitic peridotites from the Ligurian Tethys suggest that substantial volumes of the lithospheric mantle along the axial zone of the future basin underwent these melt-related processes and were asthenospherised.

 As a consequence, heating and weakening of the mantle lithosphere may have represented a controlling factor in the transition from passive lithosphere extension to active oceanic spreading.